 - $15/month unlimited calls to mobile phones in 30+ countries and landlines in 70+ countries, reduced international rates to 200+ countries.

-Unlimited international texts are included at no-extra charge on the $30, $50, $60, $70 and $80 monthly plans and cost the standard 10¢ each on all other plans MMS are 25¢ each on all plans.
+Unlimited international texts are included at no-extra charge on the $30 plan and the $50, $60, $70 and $80 Simple Choice plans and cost the standard 10¢ each on all other plans MMS are 25¢ each on all plans.

 T-Mobile's data settings: